skip to main content

 Trail guide – where to go

 • The start of the trail begins at Richmond Road carpark area.
 Parking is available for approx. 10 horse floats.
-Ride up the small rise and turn right to follow the blue horse trail arrows.
+Ride up the small rise and down the gravel road towards sea and to Richmond Road Reserve.
+Turn right before carpark to follow the blue horse trail arrows towards River Road.

-• Horses are permitted to cross the limesand cycle trail to ride at the bottom of the stopbank.
-If possible, pull to the side for pedestrians and cyclists to pass.
+• Horses are permitted to only cross the limesand cycle trail so you can ride below, or at the bottom of the stopbank.
+Before crossing the shared walking/cycling trails, check clear of pedestrians and cyclists.

-• Riders are near the entrance into the Tukituki River.
-From here, the limesand trail goes downhill.
-Riders stay left to the limesand trail.
+• The horse trail after Bell Road is now near the Tukituki River mouth.
+From here, stay left of the limesand trail and on the grassy horse trail.
 Take care at the blind corner and be aware of electric tapes.

 • Continue under Black Bridge to the horse gate (which requires a horse key).
-Follow beside the river to River Road on the grassy areas.
+Follow on the river berm to River Road, on the grassy areas between the river and stopbank.

-• The end of the trail finishes at River Road carpark.
+• The end of the trail finishes at the River Road carpark.

 • There is room for horse floats.

-• The river is grazed constantly.
-Please leave gates/tapes the way you found them.
+• The river is grazed constantly by cattle.
+Always leave gates/tapes the way you found them.

-• You can start this trail ride at either end.
+• You can start this trail ride at either River Road or Richmond Road.

 • Be alert to potholes and river debris – this is a dynamic river area.

-• Enjoy the trail – watch for fences, electric ‘hotwires’ and uneven surfaces.
+• Enjoy the horse trail – watch for fences, electric ‘hotwires’, and uneven surfaces.

-• Please respect the horse trail – only use the limesand trail when necessary.
+• Please respect the horse trail.
+Only cross walking/cycling limesand trail when necessary.

-• Where possible, keep clear or give way to cyclists and walkers.
+• Keep clear or give way to cyclists and walkers.

 • Clear poo from gravel parking areas shared with other users.